PraiseCharts/api-docs/docs/guides/3 - download/download-in-depth.md

 }
 ```

-We can use this data to make a varity of download requests.
+We can use this data to make a variety of download requests.
 Notice how you could easily create the same result multiple ways.

 `/download?skus=73318-L` Returns all parts all keys (parent level)